Sonographer Salary Per Hour 2025: Complete Pay Guide

 Tax-Free Per Diems: Daily allowances for meals and incidentals

-Flexible Scheduling: Option to choose assignments in high-paying locations
+Flexible Schedule: Option to choose assignments in high-paying locations

 Factors Affecting a Travel Sonographer’s Salary